signaldust/bunny-jit/README.md

 roughly similar for more complicated functions as well: not necessarily the best possible, but still somewhat reasonable.
 Hope this gives you and idea what I'm going for with this project.

-## Instructions?

-The first step is to create a `bjit::Proc` which takes a stack allocation size and a string representing arguments (`i` for integer, `f` for double).
-This will initialize `env[0]` with an SSA value for the pointer to a block of the requested size on the stack (in practice, it represents stack pointer) and `env[1..]` as the SSA values of the arguments.
-More on `env` below.
-Pass `0` and `""` if you don't care about allocations or arguments.

-To generate instructions, you call the instruction methods on `Proc`.
-When done, `Proc::opt()` will optimize and `Proc::compile()` generate code.
-Compile always does a few passes of DCE, but otherwise optimization is optional.

-Most instructions take their parameters as SSA values.
-The exceptions are `lci`/`lcf` which take immediate constants and jump-labels which should be the block-indexes returned by `Proc::newLabel()`.
-For instructions with output values, the methods return the new SSA values and other instructions return `void`.

-`Proc` has a public `std::vector` member `env` which stores the "environment".
-When a new label is create with `Proc::newLabel()` the number and types of incoming arguments to the block are fixed to those contained in `env` and when jumps are emitted, we check that the contents of `env` are compatible (same number of values of same types).
-When `Proc::emitLabel()` is called to generate code for the label, we replace the contents of `env` with fresh phi-values.
-So even though we only handle SSA values, elements of `env` behave essentially like regular variables (eg. "assignments" can simply store a new SSA value into `env`).
-Note that you can adjust the size of `env` as you please as long as constraints match for jump-sites, but keep in mind that `emitLabel()` will resize `env` back to what it was at the time of `newLabel()`.

-Instructions expect their parameter types to be correct.
-Passing floating-point values to instructions that expect integer values or vice versa will result in undefined behaviour (ie. invalid code or `assert`).
-The compiler should never fail with valid data, so we do not provide error reporting other than `assert`.
-This is a conscious design decision, as error checking should be done at higher levels.

-The type system is very primitive though and mostly exists for the purpose of tracking which registers we can use to store values.
-In particular, anything stored in general purpose registers is called `_ptr` (or simply integers).

-Instructions starting `i` are for integers, `u` are unsigned variants when there is a distinction and `f` is floating point (though we might change the double-precision variants to `d` if we add single-precision versions).
-Note that floating-point comparisons return integers, even though they expect `_f64` parameters.

-### The compiler currently exposes the following instructions:

-`lci i64` and `lcf f64` specify constants, `jmp label` is unconditional jump and `jz a then else` will branch to `then` if `a` is zero or `else` otherwise, `iret a` returns from the function with integer value and `fret a` returns with a floating point value.

-`ieq a b` and `ine a b` compare two integers for equality or inequality and produce `0` or `1`.

-`ilt a b`, `ile a b`, `ige a b` and `igt a b` compare signed integers for less, less-or-equal, greater-or-equal and greater respectively

-`ult a b`, `ule a b`, `uge a b` and `ugt a b` perform unsigned comparisons

-`feq a b`, `fne a b`, `flt a b`, `fle a b`, `fge a b` and `fgt a b` are floating point version of the same (still produce integer `0` or `1`).

-`iadd a b`, `isub a b` and `imul a b` perform (signed or unsigned) integer addition, subtraction and multiplication, while `ineg a` negates an integer

-`idiv a b` and `imod a b` perform signed division and modulo

-`udiv a b` and `umod a b` perform unsigned division and modulo

-`inot a`, `iand a b`, `ior a b` and `ixor a b` perform bitwise logical operations

-`ishr a b` and `ushr a b` are signed and unsigned right-shift while left-shift (signed or unsigned) is `ishl a b` and we specify that the number of bits to shift is modulo the bitsize of integers (eg. 64 on x64 which does this natively, but it's easy enough to mask on hardware that might not)

-`fadd a b`, `fsub a b`, `fmul a b`, `fdiv a b` and `fneg a` are floating point versions of arithmetic operations

-`cf2i a` converts doubles to integers while `ci2f` converts integers to doubles

-`bcf2i a` and `bci2f a` bit-cast (ie. reinterpret) without conversion

-`i8 a`, `i16 a` and `i32 a` can be used to sign-extend the low 8/16/32 bits

-`u8 a`, `u16 a` and `u32 a` can be used to zero-extend the low 8/16/32 bits

-Loads follow the form `lXX ptr imm32` where `ptr` is integer SSA value and `imm32` is an immediate offset (eg. for field offsets).
-The variants defined are `li8/16/32/64`, `lu8/16/32` and `lf64`.
-The integer `i` variants sign-extend while the `u` variants zero-extend.

-Stores follow the form `sXX ptr imm32 value` where `ptr` and `imm32` are like loads while `value` is the SSA value to store.
-Variants are like loads, but without the unsigned versions.

-Internal we have additional instructions that the fold-engine will use (in the future the exact set might vary between platforms, so we rely on fold), but they should be fairly obvious when seen in debug, eg. `jugeI`is a conditional jump on `uge` comparison with the second operand converted to an `imm32` field.

 ## SSA?